 What better choice would there be than Passenger with their 2014 release and 6th studio album Whispers.
-Or more, Mike Rosenberg with his latest and best, made with some studio musicians.
+Or more, Mike Rosenberg with his latest and best made with some studio musicians.

-Having written songs myself, I know how difficult it is to make everything rime.
+Having written songs myself, I know how difficult it is to make everything rhyme.
 It takes time and many painful turns until you get there.
 Of course, it would help, if Rosenberg‘s voice would be a bit fuller.
 Not just that wheezy/breezy kind of whispers (no pun intended..).
 But then, this is also the allure of the music Passenger produce.

 Whispers boasts real songwriting, folks, not just the use of some bullshit tools.
 Piecing together rave party junk, out of prefabricated bits and pieces coming from some sound studio Lalaland.

-You know what really amazes me?
+Do you know what really amazes me?

 The acoustic tracks in the Deluxe Version are actually tastier than the ones in the main album.
 Nothing really new there, though.
 The same happened with other artists too.
 Like on Epica’s The Quantum Enigma, where the acoustics qualify better for the charts.

 On the main album, I cannot be but reminded of Cat Stevens.
-And of Elton John in his age old record Tumbleweed Connection (not all, for some of it only..).
+And of Elton John in his age-old record Tumbleweed Connection (not all, for some of it only..).

 What I am missing, though, is some depth in the discourse offered by the British lead.

 The tracks all come across as a bit flat.
 With clichés galore that were already used all over in former times.
-Admitted, it is sometimes difficult to find original subjects.
+Admittedly, it is sometimes difficult to find original subjects.
 But it does kinda sound like beating a dead horse after a while.
 A bit like Taylor Swift – the eternal prom queen now turned Madonna – singing that coming to New York is such a great thing.
 Of course a totally different style, but missing depth nonetheless.

 Yet, Whispers is mostly a reflective album after all.